 |-------- of which applications for reopening dismissed ||1|

 - These applications were filed by 2,239 applicants.
-The number of applications may still be subject to fluctuation despite the expiry of the deadlines because, among other reasons, it also includes applications filed after the deadline, and applicants can file more than one application.
-Since October 2016, the applications to have proceedings reopened have been counted as applications in their own right and have been integrated into the procedural statistics as such.
+Applicants could file more than one application.
+This figure includes applications filed after the deadline.
+After October 2016, the applications to have proceedings reopened were counted as applications in their own right and integrated into the procedural statistics as such.

-- Upon first inspection, these applications fulfill the fundamental requirements, particularly public ownership on the cut off day, 17 January 2001 and ownership at the time of the seizure between 1938 and 1945.
-They require more detailed historical and legal (i.e. substantive) processing.
+- These applications fulfilled the fundamental requirements, particularly public ownership on the cut-off date, 17 January 2001 and ownership at the time of the seizure between 1938 and 1945.

-- Since 2007, Sec.
-21a of the Rules of Procedure of the Arbitration Panel has, under certain circumstances, provided for the reopening of proceedings that have already been concluded, within a period of two years after the decision has been issued.
-Proceedings are then reopened if an application for reopening is submitted with evidence that was previously inaccessible and warrants the assumption that it would have led to a different outcome in the previous proceedings.
-If the Arbitration Panel considers there to be new evidence the proceedings are reopened.
-In these cases, the previous decision is either repealed or amended/supplemented.
-If the requirements for a reopening are not met, the Arbitration Panel issues a decision rejecting the application for the reopening of proceedings.
-Applications for the reopening of proceedings can only pertain to applications that have already been processed.
+- After 2007, Sec.
+21a of the Rules of Procedure of the Arbitration Panel provided, under certain circumstances, for the reopening of proceedings that had already been concluded, within a period of two years after the decision had been issued.
+Proceedings were then reopened if an application for reopening was submitted with evidence that had previously been inaccessible and warranted the assumption that it would have led to a different outcome in the previous proceedings.
+If the Arbitration Panel considered there to be new evidence the proceedings were reopened.
+In these cases, the previous decision was either repealed or amended/supplemented.
+If the requirements for a reopening were not met, the Arbitration Panel issued a decision rejecting the application to reopen the proceedings.
+Applications to have proceedings reopened could only pertain to applications that had already been processed.

-- Formal applications do not fulfill the fundamental requirements for in rem restitution upon initial inspection, particularly public ownership on the cut off day, 17 January 2001 and ownership at the time of the seizure between 1938 and 1945.
-These also include applications which could only be granted if they had been filed by Jewish communal organizations; they were, however, filed by individuals on their own behalf.
+- Formal applications did not meet the fundamental requirements for in rem restitution, particularly public ownership on the cut-off date, 17 January 2001 and ownership at the time of the seizure between 1938 and 1945.
+These also included applications which could only be granted if they had been filed by Jewish communal organizations; they were, however, filed by individuals on their own behalf.